broeker/jumpsuit/src/pages/index.md

         From day one, the web has been pushed forward by explorers and tinkerers who make up the rules as they go.
-This website and blog is dedicated to the learners, the thinkers, the curious, and the test pilots with an incurable passion for building a better web.
+This website and blog is dedicated to the learners, the thinkers, the curious, and the test pilots with an unbreakable passion for `building a better web`.
 Thanks to a new generation of rule breakers, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.
 The barrier to entry is near zero, and the future is bright.
       heading: ''
-footnotes: >
+footnotes: >-
   \[^1]: Here is the footnote.